Trickster

 • Unpredictable antagonist

-• Adventure & excitement
+• Adventure and excitement

 • Curiosity